lliendo/Radar/docs/installation.rst

 path that you chose.
 Note that the resulting YAML file may not look as tidy as the ones presented in the rest of documentation.
 This is because the PyYAML library does not care about new lines and does not handle element ordering.
+Something similar happens on the order in which the options are scanned from the console.
+You can run these scripts as many times as you want but be aware that if you point to the same output files they'll be completely overwritten.